knpuniversity/symfony2-series/knpu/episode3/attend-event-ajax.rst

 Adding the JavaScript
 ---------------------

 Wait!
 We can't write jQuery without, ya know, including jQuery.
-So let's ppen up our base template add it inside the ``javascripts`` block.
+So open up the base template and add it inside the ``javascripts`` block.
 I'm just going to use a CDN:

 .. code-block:: html+jinja